JSitter/simple-docker-project/README.md

 ## Create a Python Project

-Change the Dockerfile for Python

-Create the two required files
+Create these two required files.

 `app.py` should be in the project root directory and should contain this: